 - data sources the sources or methods for collecting and storing data relevant to the eligible fuel and its consumption.
 This also includes sourcing data for independent variables and site constants, depending on your energy savings activity.
-Data sources may include: - for energy consumption: on-site utility meters or other sources of measurement approved by the Scheme Administrator - for independent variables such as air temperature or equipment status: publicly available data sets from weather stations (such as BOM station no. 66124), business records or purchased datasets - measurement frequency9 how often you measure energy consumption, independent variables, or any other relevant parameters.
-You should align your measurement frequency so data from all variables have the same time interval - calibration procedures accuracy and precision of your measurement methods for meters other than meters approved by the National Measurement Institute used for trade as defined by the National Measurement Act 1960 - reasonable periods procedures to ensure the Measurement Period includes time periods during which independent variables may reasonably be expected to lead to the Implementation increasing consumption of the relevant eligible fuel.
+Data sources may include: - for energy consumption: on-site utility meters or other sources of measurement approved by the Scheme Administrator - for independent variables such as air temperature or equipment status: publicly available data sets from weather stations (such as BOM station no. 66124), business records or purchased datasets - measurement frequency10 how often you measure energy consumption, independent variables, or any other relevant parameters. - calibration procedures accuracy and precision of your measurement methods for meters other than meters approved by the National Measurement Institute used for trade as defined by the National Measurement Act 1960 - reasonable periods procedures to ensure the Measurement Period includes time periods during which independent variables may reasonably be expected to lead to the Implementation increasing consumption of the relevant eligible fuel.